Lori Manson, Director

 The Office of Academic Advising assists students in making a smooth transition to the university, understanding general-education requirements, class scheduling, solving academic problems, and understanding academic sanctions and petitioning processes.
-The office coordinates advising for new, exploring students (those who have yet to declare a major)—first-year and transfer—with academic departments, schools, and colleges.
+The office supports students seeking guidance to achieve academic success, working closely with students in academic distress who may need particular assistance in navigating campus resources.

 See Preparatory Programs in this section of the catalog for information about advising in preprofessional areas of study.